Rancho Cucamonga Quakes: Move to Rancho Cucamonga

 After being an affiliate of the San Diego Padres for the first eight years in Rancho Cucamonga, the team swapped affiliations with the Lake Elsinore Storm, beginning the 2001 season.
 For the next ten seasons, the Quakes were affiliated with the Los Angeles Angels of Anaheim.
 In 2010, its final year of affiliation with the Angels, the team advanced to the California League championship round, losing in extra innings in the fifth and deciding game to the San Jose Giants.
 After the season, the Quakes once again changed affiliations, joining the Dodgers' system.

 Television actor Mark Harmon (St. Elsewhere, NCIS) was one of the team's owners until he sold his interest in the team to local businessman Scott Ostlund.
 Since 2009, the team has been owned and operated by Brett Sports and Entertainment, headed by former Kansas City Royals Hall of Famer George Brett and his brother Bobby Brett.

-In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Quakes were organized into the Low-A West.
+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Quakes were organized into the Low-A West at the Low-A classification.
 In 2022, the Low-A West became known as the California League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

+Relocation and reboot of franchise

+The current Quakes organization plans to move to a new 6,000 seat stadium in the Ontario Ranch section of Ontario and change their name to the Ontario Tower Buzzers in 2026.
+However, the City of Rancho Cucamonga has stated that a new Minor League Baseball affiliate will play at LoanMart Field under the name Quakes, funded by the current Quakes organization.

+On December 12, 2024, it was announced the Quakes would continue in 2026 and beyond, with the team switching affiliates with the Inland Empire 66ers, assuming an affiliation with the Los Angeles Angels, at that time.
+The move would consist of the current Quakes franchise relocating to Ontario, the current 66ers franchise assuming the location and identity of the Quakes, and a relocated Modesto Nuts team assuming the 66ers location and identity.
+In effect, it makes the move a de facto relocation of the Modesto Nuts franchise, rather than the Quakes franchise.
+The team was sold to Diamond Baseball Holdings, which will own all three teams, as well as two other teams in the eight-team California League.